Dental Crowns & Bridges in Lakeland, FL

 Dental enamel is the hardest substance in the human body, but unfortunately, it is not indestructible.
 Years of normal wear and tear helped along by habits like teeth grinding can leave you with dental damage or tooth loss that you need to address

-At Quality Dental Care, we are pleased to offer high-quality restorations like crowns and bridges that restore the health and function of your teeth and leave you with a more attractive, vibrant smile.
-When you visit our Lakeland dentist office, you also have the benefit of receiving treatment from our prosthodontist, Dr. Mohammad Zaman.
+At Quality Dental Care of Lakeland, we are pleased to offer high-quality restorations like crowns and bridges that restore the health and function of your teeth and leave you with a more attractive, vibrant smile.
+When you visit our Lakeland dentist office, you also have the benefit of receiving treatment from our prosthodontist, Dr. Mohammad Zaman, DDS.
 A prosthodontist specializes in the restoration and replacement of teeth.

 - What Crown Materials Can I Choose From at Quality Dental Care?

 - What Types of Dental Bridges are Available?